When it comes to archery, it is important to learn the basics of the arrow.

 The whole reason for this is purely for safety reasons.
 If the arrow is too

-short it can dangerous So when it comes to arrow length:
+short, it can be dangerous.
+So when it comes to arrow length:

 The shafts might be longer hence you might need to consider having them

-If you using a clicker your arrow needs to be short enough so that the
+If you are using a clicker your arrow needs to be short enough so that the

 It is another important factor in that:

-Target archers will need to have much wider diameters because this
+Target archers will need to have a much wider diameter because this

 helps connect with the lines on a target and get higher scores.